EYFS units: The Marine Engineer

 These adult led activities and provocations will support the introduction of the marine engineer career to the children in your setting.

 We have included these links to our related STEM at home activities.
 These could be sent out for families to try at home, or run in school at a family session.

 You can download our marine engineer poster to use in your setting.

 Marine engineers are involved in the designing, building, testing, maintaining and repairing of boats and ships as well as underwater craft such as submarines.
-They are responsible for the internal systems of a ship, such as the propulsion, electrical, refrigeration and steering systems.
-They can be involved in work such as marine surveying, drilling underwater for oil and gas and in the building of offshore platforms.
+They are responsible for the internal systems of a ship, which include the propulsion, electrical, refrigeration and steering systems.
+They can be involved in work such as marine surveying, drilling underwater for oil and gas, and in the building of offshore platforms.

 Marine engineers may work at shipyards, on a ship, at a port or underwater.
 The job can be physically demanding.
 They may have to work outdoors in all weathers and may spend nights away from home.

-To become a marine engineer, you could do a marine engineer apprenticeship with the Royal Navy for example or go to university and study marine engineering, offshore engineering, naval architecture or marine technology.
+There are different ways to become a marine engineer.
+For example you could do a marine engineer apprenticeship with the Royal Navy, or go to university and study marine engineering, offshore engineering, naval architecture or marine technology.